MANUFACTURERS' PROFILES

 Carl Bamberg was a German compass manufacturer in Friedenau near Berlin at the beginning of the 19th century.

-His compasses were built in ships and aircraft during World War I.
+His compasses were built in ships and aircraft (s. logo at r.) during World War I.

 Johann Carl Wilhelm Anton Bamberg (12 July 1847 - 4 June 1892), whose father had been a clock maker, was an apprentice with Zeiss Jena, taught by Abbe.